 - Our program emphasizes exploration and freedom to create movements.
 We do not expect the children to perform the skills we present in class at a proficient level.
 Reinforce the children positively for any and all efforts.
 Our goal is to allow the children to feel comfortable with movement and acquire basic fundamental skills which can be refined in later school years.
 Encourage them to act upon their own ideas.
 Allow them to be creative.
 Remember: We are not only building their bodies, we are also building their minds.

-GIRLS – 1 piece leotard, footless tights only
+GIRLS – 1 piece leotard, no socks (footless tights only)

 INCLEMENT WEATHER POLICY

 In case of snow, ice, or severe cold weather, we will notify WTMJ (620AM), WQBW (97.3FM), WISN (1130AM), Channel 12 TV, WKLH (96.5FM), and WHQG (102.9FM) to broadcast a closing bulletin.
 Cancelled classes will be made up.
 Salto, Inc will not be responsible for errors broadcast on radio or television.